 Or at least ask them to inform you so you can teach them about boundaries.
 Can’t really fault them for being nice and treating a friend, can you?

 Using a handphone in class risks having it confiscated by teachers.
 That is actually the least dangerous event that can happy.
 Gadgets are a bad idea to bring to school as they are notoriously expensive and extremely distracting.
 It can invite theft, especially outside of school grounds.

 Check what the school rules on handphones are and teach your children about the boundaries of handphone usage.
 If your child takes their phone to school, make sure they know to turn it off or silent (depending on the school rule) during class.
 It is best to get them to approach the school office to make phone calls to you instead of holding on to a mobile phone.

-They need a pair of scissors for art class but pen knife?
+Do they need a pair of scissors for an art class but a penknife?
 Swiss army knife?
 No, just no.